Gambling and Betting in Armenia From a Legal Perspective

 The new changes regarding gaming and betting in Armenian products and activities are expected to enhance personal data protection by ensuring the full verifiability of gaming products and the probability of winning.
 This will also enable the verification and control of companies’ turnovers and the volume of bets placed, thereby impacting tax revenues positively.

-These changes are slated to come into effect on July 1, 2024, although there is a possibility that they may be deferred to January 1, 2025, to allow for the resolution of all organizational matters.
+The new law is slated to come into effect by the end of 2026, although there is a possibility that it may happen later to allow for the resolution of all organizational matters.

 For comprehensive guidance on your gambling rights in Armenia or assistance in obtaining a gambling license, our legal team stands ready to address any issues pertaining to this domain.